Robin-Bakker/wauwhaus-info/finances/subsidies.md

 - Your (combined) income and capital are not too high.
 - You have the nationality of an EU country, Liechtenstein, Norway, Iceland or Switzerland.
 Are you from another country?
 If so, you need a valid residence permit or work permit.

-You can apply for the rent subsidy via [Mijn Toeslagen](https://mijn.toeslagen.nl/default.aspx) (redirects to DigiD).
+You can apply for the health insurance subsidy via [Mijn Toeslagen](https://mijn.toeslagen.nl/default.aspx) (redirects to DigiD).